 Transplant Australia is a national charity representing transplant recipients, donor families, living donors and all those touched by organ and tissue donation and transplantation.

-The driving force behind the Australian Transplant Sports Association were David Cairns and Brian Donovan, both transplant recipients, who, in 1988, organised the first Australian Transplant Games to encourage transplant recipients to take part in sports and demonstrate the wonders of organ transplantation to the community.
+The driving force behind the Australian Transplant Sports Association were David Cairns and Brian Donovan, both transplant recipients.
+In 1988 they organised the first Australian Transplant Games to encourage recipients to take part in sports and demonstrate the wonders of organ transplantation to the community.

-Transplant Australia has grown from being a simple member run organisation to a charity responsible for staging the Australian Transplant Games as well as looking after the interests of all its members through advocacy, raising awareness and support.
+Transplant Australia has grown from being a simple member-run organisation to a charity responsible for staging the Australian Transplant Games as well as looking after the interests of all its members through advocacy, raising awareness and support.